Scale-bridging within a complex model hierarchy for investigation of a metal-fueled circular energy economy by use of Bayesian model calibration with model error quantification: Results

 Finally, it is to be analysed how meaningful the obtained results are, i.e. how large the uncertainty is relative to the absolute values of the mean prediction and the size of the image set of the CRN model, which here is the interval $\left[0,1\right]$.

 As the ABC method has been used for likelihood evaluation, the standard deviation of the posterior curves is on average a measure for the deviation between the mean prediction and the "true" data, i.e. the model error.
-With an average value of 0.028 for regime 1, and 0.022 for regime 2, the relative model error is small compared to the absolute predictions for the reduction degree.
+With an average value of 0.017 for regime 1, and 0.027 for regime 2, the relative model error is small compared to the absolute predictions for the reduction degree.
 However, it is observed that the standard deviation mostly increases with decreasing mean prediction, meaning that the relative model error is higher for operating conditions leading to lower reduction degrees.
-This is understandable as the rate of change for the reduction degree, Equation~\eqref{TC_ReductionDegreeRateEquation}, for given operating conditions, decreases with increasing reduction degree, such that also the partial derivative with respect to the temperature is higher for lower values of the reduction degree.
-For regime 1, the highest relative model error (= standard deviation) for OP J is 9.4\%, whereas the lowest for OP F is 0.4\%, for regime 2 and all operation points seen in calibration, the highest relative model error is 5.9\% for OP J, whereas the lowest value is 0.9\%.
+This is understandable as the rate of change for the reduction degree, cf. Equation~\eqref{TC_ReductionDegreeRateEquation}, for given operating conditions, decreases with increasing reduction degree, such that also the partial derivative with respect to the temperature is higher for lower values of the reduction degree.
+For regime 1, the highest relative model error (= standard deviation) for OP J is 3.6\%, whereas the lowest for OP F is 1.2\%, for regime 2 the highest relative model error is 10.2\% for OP Q, whereas the lowest value is 1.2\% for OP K.

 Another point to consider is the gain of information obtained from the calibrated CRN model with model error quantification.
 In the present case, this concerns the region within the interval $\left[0,1\right]$ into which the prediction of the reduction degree can be limited \footnote{A trivial example with no gain of information would be if for all or some of the operation conditions, the posterior prediction PDF would be uniform on $\left[0,1\right]$.}.
-However, as the posterior prediction PDFs are strongly non-uniform, there is no unique definition of this region available and it also depends on the application, e.g. the design purpose might either be output maximization, or highest robustness.
+However, as the posterior prediction PDFs are strongly non-uniform, there is no unique definition of this region available and it also depends on the application.
+For instance, the design purpose might be output maximization, or highest robustness.